 But kids came.
 And with my kids, I did what I do with everything I am passionate about: I threw myself in whole-heartedly.
 I became a SAHM and I had no regrets.
-But to keep my toe in the passion pool of travel, I wrote and edited for an online travel site. speed dating granada 2015 When the kids went to bed, I tapped into the joy of telling stories about seeing new places.
+But to keep my toe in the passion pool of travel, I wrote and edited for an online travel site. find When the kids went to bed, I tapped into the joy of telling stories about seeing new places.

 For my trip to Costa Rica, I was returning to a land I had once explored.
 After calling off my wedding, I escaped to the jungle for a month to surf, to roam, and to find out who I was.

 Now, sixteen years later, I was looking for her again.
 I had only left my kids for longer than an overnight once (when my mother was in the hospital), but I have raised my kids to be pretty independent.
 My 9-year-old was to be at his first week-long camp, and my 12-year-old was having special time with her Oma, so I had nothing to worry about.
 They were in good hands.

 At the airport, I set my bag on the ground.
 I was determined to only go to Costa Rica with a carry-on, just like the first time.
 Of course, now being post 9/11, I wouldn’t be carrying a knife ON ME like I did that trip.
 Music in my ears and paperback in my hands, I rested my head on my bag and closed my eyes.
 I was free.
 Free to do what I like.